 There’s nothing better than a cold glass of lemonade on a hot day, but have you tried watermelon lemonade?
 The sweet goodness pairs well with the sour lemons.
 Throw some mint leaves in the mix, and you have a party in your mouth where everyone’s invited.

 1 lemon cut up for decoration

 A few sprigs of mint

-Mix the lemon juice with the syrup and allow to cool.
-You can now strain the syrup if you want to remove the zest and store in a bottle in a fridge.
+Mix the lemon juice with the syrup and allow it to cool.
+You can now strain the syrup if you want to remove the zest and store it in a bottle in a fridge.
 It should keep for at least a week.

 To make the lemonade, mix the syrup with water in equal ratios, although feel free to add more water if it’s too strong for you.
 Serve over ice and garnish with slices of lemon and sprigs of mint.

-For a twist you can make this fruity strawberry and watermelon version, which you can add rum or vodka to after a hard day at work.
+For a twist, you can make this fruity strawberry and watermelon version, which you can add rum or vodka to after a hard day at work.
 Blend a handful of strawberries and a wedge of watermelon with a shot of lemonade syrup and a shot of sparkling water (or vodka).
 Then serve over ice and enjoy.
 Voilà, Fat Girl’s traditional lemonade.